cjxgm/led/README.md

 ### About the prompt
 If you tried the command 'a', then you will see the prompt ':'.
-There are 2 types of prompts in led.
+There are 2 types of prompts in `led`.
 They are:

 	:		You should input a string, then press RETURN key.
 			You can also just press the RETURN key to cancel.